Yuming408/Radius/report.md

    Industry sector can be represented as the first two digits of nacis code

-   Most of the business are in the sector of 44-45, 54, and 62, which are retail trade (44-45), Professional, Scientific,  and Technical Services (54), Health Care and Social Assistance(62)
+   Most of the business are in the sector of 44-45, 54, and 62, which are retail trade (44-45), Professional, Scientific,  and Technical Services (54), Health Care and Social Assistance(62), other services(81)

    About 35% of business in each industry sector, their revenue is less than 500k.
 It is worth to look at the percentile in each industry sector, more information about the revenue as a number is needed to compute the percentile.